Philippine animation: 1990s–early 2010s: Fluctuations

-2014–present: Independent and resurgence
+2014–present: Independent and resurgence of animated features

 In 2014, a student thesis film Pikyaw (2014) became the first animated film not only in Tagalog and Filipino languages, but fully voice performed in Hiligaynon.
 The film follows a group of children: Abet, Tyrone, and Marco who finds themselves in a parallel universe that is the subject of revenge by Albion, a creature who lived in Calixto since he was a child.

 In 2015, Carl Joseph Papa's feature-length animated debut Manang Biring, a black tragicomedy about an old woman with a terminal cancer who wishes to spend time with her family in Christmas until her death.
 It was made history by the first animated film to be screened and won Best Picture at the Cinema One Original Film Festival.

 Avid Liongoren's Saving Sally in MMFF release poster.

 In 2016, Avid Liongoren's first feature film debut was live-action animated hybrid film entitled Saving Sally, first introduced in 2005 after the concept by Charlene Sawit in 2000, originally titled Monster Town as a short story.
 The film took twelve years to develop before was released in Philippine cinemas on Christmas Day as an official submission at the 2016 Metro Manila Film Festival, which received both commercial success and positive reviews from critics in the Philippines, the former went on to earn ₱27 million during the premiere.

 In 2019, an experimental coming-of-age anthology animated film entitled Cleaners, follows a group of high school students assigned as end-of-day classroom cleaners and their experiences surrounding various school activities.
 Filmed entirely and digitally on a Sony A7S in live-action and shot in black-and-white, the film uses pixilation technique with several intrusions of colour through clothing and various objects, estimated 40,000 frames were printed, photocopied, selectively crumpled, and highlighted to indicate the protagonists before being digitally scanned for editing.

 Ensemble casts of Hayop Ka! including the main characters of Angelica Panganiban, Robin Padilla and Sam Milby (top three), and the supporting characters of Empoy Marquez, Yeng Constantino and Piolo Pascual (bottom three).